-The number of occurrences worldwide is not known but it is regarded everywhere as rare; probably fewer than 30 occurrences have been documented, although it may be more common than has been demonstrated.
-Redhead & Smith 1986 report 17 collections from North America, and Huhtinen & Vauras (1992) note 5 occurrences in Scandinavia.
-In the northern spotted owl region of the US, there are 9 occurrences represented by 10 collections of Mythicomyces corneipes in OR and WA (Redhead & Smith 1986; Norvell 1998, 10-23-02; ISMS-ONH 2002).
+In the northern spotted owl region of Washington, there are 7 occurrences of Mythicomyces corneipes (Redhead & Smith 1986; Huhtinen & Vauras 1992; Norvell 1998; ISMS-ONH 2002).
 Continued fungal surveys and closer scrutiny of boggy or frequently flooded forested areas for small somewhat inconspicuous mushrooms should uncover more sites.